|1. Emergency Road Service Coverage||back to top|

 Windshield Repair/Replacement Reimbursement

 AAA Premier Members are eligible for reimbursement of up to $50 one (1) time per Membership year for out-of-pocket expenses to repair or replace a damaged windshield.
 To receive this reimbursement, you must submit the original receipt or proof of payment along with a completed reimbursement form.
+This reimbursement benefit for windshield repair/replacement is only available to Members requesting this service within Northern California, Nevada and Utah.

 Check Guarantee Policy